Music and Black liberation: 21st century

 Music has continued to be an important venue for the expression of Black politics and the denunciation of racism and colonialism into the 21st century.
 Two of Fela Kuti's children, Femi Kuti and Seun Kuti have continued to use afrobeat as a venue for expressing Pan-African, anti-colonial politics.
 In the United States, hip hop artists like The Coup, Immortal Technique, and Kendrick Lamar, have continued to produce politically charged music, picking up where groups like N.W.A. left off.

 Associated genres

 Due to the diversity of cultures in Africa and in the African diaspora, as well as the long history of various freedom struggles around the world, many different genres of music have been associated with Black liberation.

 Spirituals

 Spirituals (or Negro spirituals) are generally Christian songs that were created by African Americans.
 Spirituals were originally an oral tradition that imparted Christian values while also describing the hardships of slavery.
 Although spirituals were originally unaccompanied monophonic (unison) songs, they are best known today in harmonized choral arrangements.
 This historic group of uniquely American songs is now recognized as a distinct genre of music.
+Some of the earliest African spirituals were known as shouts.
+For instance, "The men and women arranged themselves in a ring.
+The music started, perhaps with a Spiritual, and the ring began to move, at first slowly, then with quickening pace.
+The same musical phrase was repeated over and over for hours.